 The Mesa campus is made up of two individual facilities approximately one mile apart.
 With over 58,000 square feet of space, the campus provides a diverse learning environment designed to give students valuable hands-on training in realistic settings.
+The campus includes classrooms equipped with Apple TV, LCD projectors and wireless access.
 The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.
 The Carrington library website offers online resources and professional organization information.
-The campus features a simulation theater equipped with hightech METI Human Patient Simulators, viewing systems and simulation programming capabilities.
+The campus features a simulation theater equipped with high-tech METI Human Patient Simulators, viewing systems and simulation programming capabilities.
 In addition to the simulation lab, the campus offers a modern Dental Hygiene clinic that is open to the public.